-The secret to the VOLOOM success is all found in it’s unique patented styling plates.
-Unlike crimpers for example, VOLOOM plates are engineered to give your hair the volume and structure that makes hair stay in place.
-It does this without leaving that saw tooth pattern that crimpers are known for.
+The secret to the VOLOOM success is all found in its unique styling plates.
+The VOLOOM’s plates are optimized to give your hair volume and structure without leaving the typical sawtooth pattern of crimpers.

 VOLOOM plates are revolutionary because they create alternating platforms on your locks.
 Because these plates have beveled edges which work to delicately bend the hair, it creates a much more natural-looking pocket of volume.
 This lifting technique is what makes the VOLOOM Hair Volumizing Iron, the best way to invigorate limp strands to hold style.

 It’s also a great tool because, you simply style you hair as normal, and use VOLOOM as the final step to add sky high volume, subtle lift, or anything in between!
 Keep reading to see how to use this amazing hair volumizing iron, in our VOLOOM review below.